JohannesBuchner/LSST-PLAsTiCC-classification-solution/README.rst

 This could be

 * Issue with submission format -- but it looks fine to me.
+I added example files to the repository (test_set.csv.gz_predictions_RandomForest400_woutliers.csv.gz training_set.csv.gz_predictions_RandomForest400.csv.gz).
 * Issue with my logloss scoring function -- but the random forest is trained independent of the scoring function
 * Issue with novelty detection (class_99).
 Definitely worth improving, submitting various approaches did not move the needle though.
 Looking at the detected cases, I did not find any obvious candidates for novel classes.
 * Issue with exgal/gal misclassifications.
 Maybe some galactic sources are in fact extragalactic?